biocorecrg/ELIXIR_containers_nextflow/docs/introduction_containers.md

 A Container can be seen as a **minimal virtual environment** that can be used in any Linux-compatible machine (and beyond).

-Using containers is time- and resources-saving as they allow:
+Using containers is time- and resource-saving as they allow:
 * Controlling for software installation and dependencies.
 * Reproducibility of the analysis.

-This allows us to use **exactly the same versions of the tools**.
+Containers allow us to use **exactly the same versions of the tools**.

 ## Virtual machines or containers ?